In The Grove

 To the Svensk Trädgårdssida

-Flowers in Wodland
+Flowers in Woodland

 They were very different sorts of flowers in Woodland - flowering bulb-plants, flowering shrubs, flowering perenials and even some summer plants, which I in princip never sew there, but they sometimes came themselves from other parts of the garden.
-Some of them I showed on my Wodland pages.
+Some of them I showed on my Woodland pages.

 Above from Left to Right: Kerria japonica 'Pleniflora'Deutzia scabra (because of the wrong label, it was planted in a very wrong location - in front of the rose 'Aïcha' and I had to prune it hard rather often, because the shrub wants to grow to about 3 m tall..), Weigela florida variegata nana, which grew unexpected (maybe only for me..) widely, interfering other plants around, and - the climber, Hydrangea anomala ssp. petiolata, which I planted at the high trunk, but not high enough for this very vigorous plant..

-Trees in Wodland
+Trees in Woodland

 I planted in Woodland also small seedlings of the Sorbus cashmeriana and a whole hedge of Caragana, they are not really trees, but can be rather tall as well..
 These plants have still been small when I went out from the garden for ever..